 A grade point average (GPA) is calculated by (I) multiplying the credits for each eligible course by the grade points associated with the grade earned, (2) totaling the points earned for all eligible courses, and (3) dividing the total points by the total number of credits attempted in eligible courses.
-Eligible courses include all courses numbered 1000 and above with the exception of COLL 1000.
-Grades for courses numbered 0-0099 and COLL 1000 are not included in the calculation of Grade Point Average.
+Eligible courses include all courses numbered 1000 and above.
+Grades for courses numbered 0-0999 are not included in the calculation of Grade Point Average.